albirrkarim/react-speech-highlight-demo/README.md

 ![The Web Version (React and Vanilla js)](./img/web_version.png)

-The current price is $94 USD
+The current price is $350 USD

-# PRICE ALERT: The price will be increase from $94 to $350 USD on 3 Sept 2024

 **What you got**